FluffyBullet/ReynoldsMachinery/README.md

     * Completing the form, provided allows the user to create the asset - with a confirmation displayed on the front page.
 User is re-directed to the home page on completion.
     * Edit - on testing the form required a date format rather than a year field.
 Now edited with dropdown list from year 1980 onwards.
     * Error - code is requiring model reference to be a MachineModel reference, but logged as string. **To be Fixed**
+    * Unforutnately I have been unable to resolve this issue, as forms are saving the entry as a string, but not matching the type/requirements of the targeted model.
+Whilst this cannot be completed by a user, machine models can still be created by admin.
 1. As a user I wish to view all jobs in one screen.
     * If a user is assigned a company, they are provided with an option at the top of the list - referenced as a tracking page.
     * On clicking the tracking button, the user is re-directed to a page with all jobs listed.